Last updated: [11/10/20]

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

-- Information regarding visa extensions for residents and/or tourists: The Ministry of Internal Affairs opened their office for visa renewals and other routine immigration matters on June 15.
-Foreign residents and visitors with visa issues or questions can visit their office Monday through Friday from 0800h to 1400h.
+- Information regarding visa extensions for residents and/or tourists: The Ministry of Internal Affairs is open for visa renewals and other routine immigration matters.
+Foreign residents and visitors with visa issues or questions can visit the Ministry of Internal Affairs office Monday through Friday from 0800h to 1400h.

 - The Ministry of Internal Affairs under the Directorate of Citizenship and Immigration is the issuing authority for Uganda visas and is the entity that may be able to provide guidance